Best 10 AI SOC Platforms For Business (2026)

 Strengths

-• 300 prebuilt integrations connect to most enterprise security stacks with minimal setup
+• 300 prebuilt integrations connect Torq to most enterprise security stacks with minimal setup required

-• Over 90% autonomous case closure on Tier-1 alerts frees analysts from routine triage
+• Over 90% autonomous case closure frees analysts from the bulk of routine triage work

-• Graphical workflow builder reduces errors when building complex multistep automations
+• The graphical workflow builder reduces errors when building complex multistep automations

 Cautions